2014-15 General Catalog

 Undergraduate Program of Study

-The undergraduate program in chemical engineering produces graduates who have a strong foundation of scientific and technical knowledge and are equipped with problem solving, teamwork, and communication skills that will serve them throughout their careers.
-The program's educational objectives are to produce graduates who:
+The undergraduate program in chemical engineering produces graduates who have a strong foundation of scientific and technical knowledge and are equipped with problem solving, teamwork, and communication skills that will serve them throughout their careers, consistent with the following educational objectives.

-The program uses the following methods and strategies to achieve its educational objectives:
+The undergraduate program in chemical engineering uses the following methods and strategies to achieve its educational objectives:

 Bachelor of Science in Engineering